docksal/addons/adminer/README.md

   * To use a bundled [Adminer design](https://github.com/vrana/adminer/tree/master/designs) you can pass its name.

 ## Regressions
  Previously the url for Adminer could be found at `http://adminer.<project_name>.docksal`.
-This change was made to make it easier to use a LetsEncrypt wildcard certificate, as it is only valid for one level of subdomain.
+This change was made to make it easier to use a LetsEncrypt wildcard certificate, as it is only valid for one level of subdomains.